-The Company relies on its Credit Facilities to operate its business, including for the maintenance of a certain level of liquidity and to carry out its strategy.
-There can be no assurance that the Company will continue to have access to appropriate Credit Facilities on reasonable terms and conditions, if at all beyond the maturity date of June 30, 2022 for the existing Credit Facilities.
-An inability to draw down upon the Credit Facilities could have a material adverse effect on the Company's business, liquidity, financial condition and results of operations.
+There can be no assurance that the Company will gain access to appropriate and sufficient Credit Facilities on reasonable terms and conditions.
+An inability to access Credit Facilities could have a material adverse effect on the Company's business, liquidity, financial condition and results of operations.

-Covenants in our Credit Facilities with our lenders impose operating and financial restrictions on us.
-A breach of any of these covenants could result in a default under our Credit Facilities.
-These restrictions may limit our ability to obtain additional financing, withstand downturns in our business and take advantage of business opportunities.
-Moreover, we may be required to seek additional debt financing on terms that include more restrictive covenants, may require repayment on an accelerated schedule or may impose other obligations that limit our ability to grow our business, acquire needed assets, or take other actions we might otherwise consider appropriate or desirable.
+Moreover, we may be required to seek debt financing on terms that include restrictive covenants, may require repayment on an accelerated schedule or may impose other obligations that limit our ability to grow our business, acquire needed assets, or take other actions we might otherwise consider appropriate or desirable.